Northampton Stats and Trail System Info

 The few spaces the city has labeled as "unpaved, accessible trails" have barriers and design flaws that mean they either aren't really accessible, and/or they don't amount to substantive outdoor experiences- in some cases it would take longer to get a mobility device out of a car than it would to travel the whole of the trail.

-After years of advocating for more equitable conditions, there is some good news- Northampton should see its first fully functional unpaved universally accessible nature/hiking trail in the next few years.
-This pilot trail will be at the site of the former Pine Grove golf course which is now part of the Rocky Hills Greenway.
+After years of advocating for more equitable conditions, there was some good news- in 2021 Northampton's Community Preservation Committee approved funding for a new unpaved universally accessible nature/hiking trail at the site of the former Pine Grove golf course which is now part of the Rocky Hills Greenway.

-Unfortunately beyond identifying the location and securing grant funding, there are no concrete plans for the trail yet.
-We will continue to seek information from the city's Planning and Sustainability department about this trai and when it will be constructed.
+Unfortunately beyond identifying the location and securing grant funding, as of 2023 the Northampton Planning Department still doesn't have any concrete plans for the trail.
+We will continue to seek information from the city's Planning and Sustainability department about this trail and when it will be constructed.
 We welcome and encourage public participation in this project, some of the design questions that have already been flagged as a concern are the parking, trail surface, and trail length.
 The more participation we have from residents, the more likely we are to get a functioning trail that meets the needs of as many people as possible.
 We'd like to thank City Councilor Karen Foster, and Friends of Northampton Trails, without their support and advocacy we wouldn't have gotten this far.

 We will also continue our advocacy efforts in order to get additional accessible unpaved trails in the city.
 Accessible nature spaces that are closer to the downtown area and/or accessible by public transportation are needed.
 Since a significant number of people with disabling conditions use public transportation, a location that can be reached via bus routes will meet everyone's needs and allow for more independent access to nature.

 Here are 4 Ways You Can Help Advocate For Change: